-It’s useful to have categories for your project risk because it helps with risk identification.
-Working through this list can give your team a head-start with identifying where project risk might come from.
+It’s useful to have categories for your project risks because it helps with risk identification.
+Working through this list can give your team a head-start with identifying where project risks might come from.
 Not all the categories will be relevant to every project (and some might not be relevant to your business at all), but having a list that is maintained by your Project Management Office will make it easier to ensure all the bases are covered.

 Most projects will be affected by organizational politics, but you should also be aware of the possibilities of impact from local or national politics (or even international politics, if that’s appropriate for your project).

 A change in government will affect policy decisions and potentially funding, especially for projects with an element of public sector work or those working with government bodies.

 The economy has a huge impact on businesses, and that filters down to have an impact on certain projects.
 At a macro level you might be looking at the national economy and the implications on your product set, for example.
 You could also use this category as a discussion point for the ‘economy’ of your organization, looking at the impact of funding cycles for multi-year projects or considering what would happen to your project budget if certain conditions were true.